GenericMappingTools/gmt/trunk/doc/rst/source/GMT_Docs.rst

 New default parameters
 ----------------------

+Most of the GMT default parameters have changed names in order to group parameters into logical groups and to use more consistent naming.
+However, under compatibility mode (see below) the old names are still recognized.
-Other changes of a similar far-ranging nature have been implemented by introducing new GMT default settings:
+New capabilities have been implemented by introducing new GMT default settings:

 *  :ref:`DIR_DCW <DIR Parameters>` specifies where to look for the optional Digital Charts of the World database (for country coloring or selections).